lakejs/lake-docs/guide/index.md

 </div>
 ```

 Call the following JavaScript code to render the editor.
-For more information about the settings of Lake, refer to the [Editor config](/reference/) page.
+You can change the configuration through the [Toolbar](/reference/toolbar-config.md) and [Editor](/reference/) config.

 ```js
 import 'lakelib/lib/lake.css';